KBTC-TV: History

 Former KBTC logo used from 2001 to 2021.

 The station signed on the air September 25, 1961, as KTPS, owned by the Tacoma Public Schools (licensed under the district's official name, "Tacoma School District No. 10").
 Broadcasting on channel 62 from studios at the Vocational Technical Institute in Tacoma, the station broadcast with 21,400 watts and provided instructional programming to the schools in the district as well as evening programs from National Educational Television.
 In 1967, KTPS boosted its power to 337,000 watts, making it the most powerful UHF station in the Northwest, and received money to begin producing local programs in color in 1974.
 The station, like all NET stations, joined its successor network, PBS upon its start on October 5, 1970.

 In 1980, when Kelly Broadcasting settled with a citizens' group to return KCPQ (channel 13) to commercial status, one of the beneficiaries was KTPS.
 Since Kelly intended to move KCPQ's transmitter to Gold Mountain in Bremerton (thus increasing its signal range), it donated its previous transmitter tower near Ruston to KTPS.
 The station was also beginning a new quest to move down the dial to a lower channel number than 62 in order to use more signal at less cost.
 It originally filed for Tacoma's channel 20 but bowed out in a settlement agreement with another applicant, who won the construction permit; that station would eventually become TBN O&O KTBW-TV.
 The station was instead approved to move to channel 28 from the former KCPQ tower, having bought a UHF transmitter from Nebraska Educational Television; the technical upgrade came just as KTPS's original tower was blown down in a windstorm in February 1982 and the station was operating at severely reduced power in the interim period.

 The move from channel 62 to 28 took place in September 1982; shortly after on October 2, the station launched a full-power satellite southward in Centralia, KCKA on channel 15, thus increasing the station's reach in Western Washington.
-In 1986, the station registered in the Nielsen ratings for the first time in its 25-year history; the next year, an upgraded transmitter expanded the station's signal range again, being receiveable now as far north as Everett.
+In 1986, the station registered in the Nielsen ratings for the first time in its 25-year history; the next year, an upgraded transmitter expanded the station's signal range again, being receivable now as far north as Everett.